 - II.A.1.
-The Permittee is authorized to store 191,860 gallons of used oil, for up to 35 days, as outlined in Table 1 of Attachment 2. - II.A.2.
+The Permittee is authorized to store 233,860 gallons of used oil, for up to 35 days, as outlined in Table 1 of Attachment 2. - II.A.2.
 Storage in any other type of container is prohibited. - II.A.3.
-The Permittee shall only accept shipments (rail or tanker trucks) of used oil from Utah permitted used oil transporters. - II.A.4.
-The Permittee shall verify, at the time of acceptance, that the transporter delivering the used oil has recorded the halogen content of the used oil on the shipping documents. - II.A.5.
-If the transporter has not documented the halogen content on the shipping records, then the Permittee shall determine the halogen content of the shipment of used oil received at the facility prior to unloading. - II.A.5.a.
+The Permittee shall only accept shipments (rail or tanker trucks) of used oil from Utahpermitted used oil transporters. - II.A.4.
+For shipments of bulk used oil, the Permittee shall, within 24 hours of arrival, determine the halogen content of the oil through testing or verification that the transporter delivering the used oil has recorded the halogen content of the used oil on the shipping documents. - II.A.5.
+For shipments of used oil brought into the Clive facility in containers, totes, and drums, the Permittee shall determine the halogen content of the used oil shipment within 10 days of arrival at the facility and before that used oil is placed in storage in areas other than the 10-Day Pad. - II.A.5.a.
 The Permittee shall determine the halogen content by collecting a representative sample in accordance with Condition II.D and Attachment 4, then screening the used oil sample for halogens or by submitting the sample to a Utah-certified laboratory for analysis in accordance with the analytical requirements of Attachment 4. - II.A.5.b.
-The Permittee shall then record the results of the halogen testing on the shipping document prior to shipment from the facility. - II.A.6.
+The Permittee shall then record the results of the halogen testing, the date of the test, and the initials of the tester on the shipping document prior to shipment from the facility. - II.A.6.
 The Permittee is not required to further test used oil from a Utah-registered used oil marketer if the marketer provides, at the time of acceptance, analytical data results documenting that the used oil has been tested for the parameters in R315-15-1.2 of the Utah Administrative Code. - II.A.7.
 The Permittee may accept shipments of used oil in containers, drums, tote tanks, closed-top frac tanks, tanker trucks, and rail cars from used oil transfer facilities, processors/re-refiners and burners with valid EPA identification numbers. - II.A.8.
 Used oil recovered from oily water shall be managed as used oil in accordance with R315-15 of the Utah Administrative Code and this Permit. - II.A.9.
 The Permittee shall not accept or store used oil with PCB concentrations greater than or equal to 50 mg/kg (ppm) unless the Permittee complies with TSCA regulations 40 CFR 761.
 Used oil containing PCB concentrations greater than or equal to 2 mg/kg but less than 50 mg/kg are subject to both R315-15 of the Utah Administrative Code and 40 CFR 761.